|

 - 14. Modulation

-of brain development by paracrine
+development by paracrine activation

-activation of Cl- conductances
+of Cl- conductances

 - Atsuo Fukuda (JAPAN) and Heiko